 The food is always delicious, and the staff provides excellent service.
 The restaurant has more unique menu items you cannot find elsewhere, and their weekend brunch is delicious!
 They have a large party room and a separate bar area with electronic pull tabs.
 During the summer, a person can dine on their lovely patio and enjoy ice cream treats from their treat truck.
 It is a local Bismarck favorite.

 Located in the lobby of the building that was once the historic Patterson Hotel, Peacock Alley is a steak house steeped in history.
 Peacock Alley American Bar and Grill opened at the end of prohibition in 1933, and the images on the wall reflect its rich history.

 Peacock Alley isn’t just a steakhouse.
-They take pride in their unique cuts of beef, like the hanger steak and the Cowboy ribeye.
+This restaurant features the best steaks around and take pride in their unique cuts of beef, like the hanger steak and the Cowboy ribeye.
 They were the only restaurant in the United States to win the National Beef Innovator of the Year for 2013.